Sydney-Informatics-Hub/geodata-harvester/quarto/docs/Settings_Overview.md

   GEE:
     preprocess:

       ### collection as defined in the Earth Engine Catalog
+      # NEW: for multiple collections please add list of collection names
       collection: LANDSAT/LC09/C02/T1_L2

       #### circular buffer in metres (optional)